brunobeltran/brunobeltran.com/content/posts/colloquial-words-in-science.md

 the word "gender".
 Social scientists now [uniformly use this word](https://en.wikipedia.org/wiki/Gender) to refer to the socially-constructed aspects of the ideas colloquially referred to as masculinity and femininity.
-However, before the 1950s, the word gender [was already use, and referred only to grammatical categories](https://web.archive.org/web/20120615160110/http://www.oeb.harvard.edu/faculty/haig/Publications_files/04InexorableRise.pdf).
+However, before the 1950s, the word gender [was already in use, and referred only to grammatical categories](https://web.archive.org/web/20120615160110/http://www.oeb.harvard.edu/faculty/haig/Publications_files/04InexorableRise.pdf).
 In many places, for example in the southern United States (where I went to